JIRA REST API Example - OAuth authentication

 This will return the issue JSON object for the issue with the key "HSP-1"

 You should see a response like:

-I suggest if you want to use OAuth to make request to JIRA to find a helper library which takes care of signing the requests and reading the tokens from the response.
+If you want to use OAuth to make requests to JIRA, the best way to do this is to find a helper library which takes care of signing the requests and reading the tokens from the response.

-The example above is using the net.oauth library.
+The example below is using the net.oauth library.